hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-super-mario-game-on-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

   - Ingress
   - Ingress controller
   - Super Mario
+  - Tetris
 ---
 T﻿his blog post shows you the detailed process to deploy Super Mario game to the Kubernetes in HPE GreenLake for Private Cloud Enterprise

+### Prerequisites

+Before starting, make sure you have the following:

+* A K8s cluster, being provisioned in HPE GreenLake for Private Cloud Enterprise
+* The kubectl CLI tool, together with the kubeconfig file for accessing the K8s cluster
+* The o﻿ptional openssl CLI tool, for validating the generated certificates